openglbook/openglbook.com/_includes/chapter-4-content.md

 ### Transformation Pipeline ###

-Before we continue describing the various transformations in `Utils.h`, there’s the important subject of coordinate systems.
+Before we continue describing the various transformations in `Utils.h`, there's the important subject of coordinate systems.
 As you know, a coordinate system is a method used to describe the position of a point within a space, which in our case is three-dimensional.
-In computer graphics, we use several coordinate systems to transform our point to a displayable entity in a process called the **transformation pipeline**, let’s take a quick look at each of its stages.
+In computer graphics, we use several coordinate systems to transform our point to a displayable entity in a process called the **transformation pipeline**, let's take a quick look at each of its stages.

 #### Object Space ####

-The transformation pipeline starts in **object space**, which hosts an object’s local coordinates, called **object coordinates**.
+The transformation pipeline starts in **object space**, which hosts an object's local coordinates, called **object coordinates**.
 These are the raw vertices provided by the modeling software, or as to relate it to the previous chapter, the points stored in the vertex buffer object.

 #### World Space ####

-To get the objects in a position relative to your world’s origin, we transform its vertices using a **modeling transform** to bring them into **world space**.
+To get the objects in a position relative to your world's origin, we transform its vertices using a **modeling transform** to bring them into **world space**.
 There could be several more steps for objects positioned relative to each other, also called modeling transforms.

 #### Eye Space ####

-Now that the object’s position is relative to the world’s origin, the next step is the **view transform**, which positions the world relative to the viewer’s position, bringing the object into **eye space**.
-The viewer’s position is the camera’s position within the scene, but not the camera’s function.
+Now that the object's position is relative to the world's origin, the next step is the **view transform**, which positions the world relative to the viewer's position, bringing the object into **eye space**.
+The viewer's position is the camera's position within the scene, but not the camera's function.

 <div class="FYI">
   <strong>FYI: The Model-View Matrix Concept</strong>
   <p>
-    Often in code samples, you’ll notice something called a "model-view" transformation as a single step.
+    Often in code samples, you'll notice something called a "model-view" transformation as a single step.
 This is because when you multiply matrices, transforms combine into a single matrix.
-While this practice is not wrong, and can actually save a tiny fraction of bandwidth, we don’t use "model-view" matrices in this book to maintain proper coordinate system terminologies and avoid confusion.
+While this practice is not wrong, and can actually save a tiny fraction of bandwidth, we don't use "model-view" matrices in this book to maintain proper coordinate system terminologies and avoid confusion.
   </p>